adempiere/adempiere-ui-gateway/README.md

 - **s3-storage**: For attachments and files.
 - **s3-client**: Set default configuration of "s3-storage" service.
 - **s3-gateway-rs**: API RESTful to manage files with client.
-- **opensearch-dashboards**: Display and monitor of indexes e.g. exported menus, smart browsers, forms, windows, processes.
+- **opensearch-dashboards**: Display and monitor of OpenSearch indexes e.g. exported menus, smart browsers, forms, windows, processes.

 Additional objects defined in the *docker-compose files*:
 - `adempiere_network`: defines the subnet used in the involved Docker containers (e.g. **192.168.100.0/24**)